-Hindu Janajagruti Samiti Launches ‘Halal-Free Diwali’ Campaign
+Hindu Janajagruti Samiti launches ‘Halal-Free Diwali’ campaign

 The organisation raised three key objections:

-Imposition on Majority: It argued that the 85% Hindu population is being compelled to consume products certified for only 15% of Muslims.
+1. Imposition on majority: It argued that the 85% Hindu population is being compelled to consume products certified for only 15% of Muslims.

-Economic Misuse: The Samiti expressed concern that revenue from halal certification could be misused by forces hostile to national security.
+2. Economic misuse: The Samiti expressed concern that revenue from halal certification could be misused by forces hostile to national security.

 HJS members appealed to citizens and business establishments to stop selling halal-certified products in malls and markets, and to support the vision of a “Halal-Free Bharat.”